yairEO/react-bouncer/README.md

 ## Motivation
-[`React.memo`](https://reactjs.org/docs/react-api.html#reactmemo) can be used to control whether a certain (wrapped) component should be rendered or not, by providing it with custom method as the a second paramater, but `memo` is unhelpful in some situations.
+[`React.memo`](https://reactjs.org/docs/react-api.html#reactmemo) can be used to control whether a certain (wrapped) component should be rendered or not, by providing it with custom method as the a second parameter, but `memo` is unhelpful in some situations.

 Sometimes it is wished to limit the number of times a component is rendered, for example, to a specific FPS or just to debounce it, so if it is called often, with different props, it will only actually re-render once those often calls are ceased (for enough time).